kryczkal/DistributedCacheFS/docs/config_file.md

     -   Allowed values: `"trace"`, `"debug"`, `"info"`, `"warn"`, `"error"`, `"critical"` (or `"fatal"`), `"off"`.
 -   `mdns_service_name` (string, *optional*, default: `"_dcachefs._tcp"`): The mDNS service name used for node discovery (if applicable).
 -   `listen_port` (number, *optional*, default: `9876`): The network port the node listens on for communication with other nodes.
+-   *(Note: Cache-specific global settings might be added here in the future)*.

-### `storages` Array
+### `cache_tiers` Array

-This required array contains one or more objects, each defining a storage backend managed by this node.
-Each object represents a `StorageDefinition` and has the following keys:
+This required array contains one or more objects, each defining a cache storage tier managed by this node.
+Each object represents a `CacheTierDefinition` and has the following keys:

--   `path` (string, **required**): The absolute or relative filesystem path to the directory or device representing this storage backend.
+-   `path` (string, **required**): The absolute or relative filesystem path to the directory used for this cache tier.
+Must be non-empty.
--   `tier` (number, **required**): An integer representing the priority tier of this storage.
-Lower numbers usually indicate faster or preferred storage (e.g., 0 for SSD, 1 for HDD).
+-   `tier` (number, **required**): An integer representing the priority tier of this cache storage.
+Lower numbers indicate higher priority (checked first for reads, potentially written to first).
 Must be 0 or greater.
--   `type` (string, **required**): Specifies the type of storage.
+-   `type` (string, **required**): Specifies the type of storage used for this cache tier.
     -   Allowed values:
-        -   `"local"`: This storage is exclusively used by this node.
+        -   `"local"`: This cache storage is exclusively used by this node.
-        -   `"shared"`: This storage is potentially shared or synchronized with other nodes.
+        -   `"shared"`: This cache storage is potentially shared or synchronized with other nodes. *(Currently not fully implemented)*.

 #### Fields for `type: "shared"`

 If `type` is set to `"shared"`, the following additional fields are required:

--   `policy` (string, **required**): Defines how the shared storage is managed.
+-   `policy` (string, **required**): Defines how the shared cache storage is managed.
     -   Allowed values:
         -   `"sync"`: Data is expected to be synchronized across all nodes using this shared storage (e.g., a shared NFS mount).
 The full capacity is available.
         -   `"divide"`: The storage space is logically divided among nodes participating in the `share_group`.
 Requires size constraints.
--   `share_group` (string, **required**): An identifier grouping nodes that share this storage resource.
+-   `share_group` (string, **required**): An identifier grouping nodes that share this cache storage resource.
 Cannot be empty.

 #### Fields for `policy: "divide"` (within `type: "shared"`)